bobeyerjohnson/sql-analytics-app/readme.md

-# reat SQL analytics app
+# Great SQL analytics app

 ## How to install the app